kubernetes/enhancements/keps/sig-storage/3476-volume-group/README.md

 While there is already a KEP (https://github.com/kubernetes/enhancements/pull/1051) that introduces APIs to do application snapshot, backup, and restore, there are other use cases not covered by that KEP.

-Use case 1:
+### Use cases for this KEP

-A VolumeGroup allows users to manage multiple volumes belonging to the same application together and therefore it is very useful in general.
-For example, it can be used to group all volumes in the same StatefulSet together.
+* A VolumeGroup allows users to manage multiple volumes belonging to the same application together and therefore it is very useful in general.
+For example, it can be used to group all volumes in the same StatefulSet together and we can take a group snapshot of all the volumes in this StatefulSet.

-Use case 2:
-For some storage systems, volumes are always managed in a group.
+* For some storage systems, volumes are always managed in a group.
 For these storage systems, they will have to create a group for a single volume if they need to implement a create volume function in Kubernetes.
+Volume snapshotting, cloning, expansion, and deletion, etc. are all performed at a group level.
 Providing a VolumeGroup API will be very convenient for them.

-Use case 3:
-Instead of taking individual snapshots one after another, VolumeGroup can be used as a source for taking a snapshot of all the volumes in the same volume group.
+* Instead of taking individual snapshots one after another, VolumeGroup can be used as a source for taking a snapshot of all the volumes in the same volume group.
 This may be a storage level consistent group snapshot if the storage system supports it.
 In any case, when used together with quiesce hooks, this group snapshot can be application consistent.
 For this use case, we will introduce another CRD VolumeGroupSnapshot.

-Use case 4:
+* VolumeGroup can also be used together with application snapshot.
+It can be a resource managed by the ApplicationSnapshot CRD.

+* Some applications may not want to use ApplicationSnapshot CRD because they don’t use Kubernetes workload APIs such as StatefulSet, Deployment, etc. Instead, they have developed their own operators.
+In this case it is more convenient to use VolumeGroup to manage persistent volumes used in those applications.

+* Application quiesce is time consuming.
+Some users may not want to do application quiesce very frequently for that reason.
+For example, a user may want to run weekly backups with application quiesce and nightly backups without application quiesce but with consistency group support which provides crash consistency across all volumes in the group.

+### Future use cases

-VolumeGroup can be used to manage group replication or consistency group replication if the storage system supports it.
+* VolumeGroup can be used to manage group replication or consistency group replication if the storage system supports it.
 Note replication is out of scope for this proposal.
 It is mentioned here as a potential future use case.

-Use case 5:
-VolumeGroup can be used to manage volume placement to either spread the volumes across storage pools or stack the volumes on the same storage pool.
+* VolumeGroup can be used to manage volume placement to either spread the volumes across storage pools or stack the volumes on the same storage pool.
 Related KEPs proposing the concept of storage pool for volume placement is as follows: https://github.com/kubernetes/enhancements/pull/1353 https://github.com/kubernetes/enhancements/pull/1347 We may not really need a VolumeGroup for this use case.
 A StoragePool is probably enough.
 This is to be determined.

-Use case 6:
-VolumeGroup can also be used together with application snapshot.
-It can be a resource managed by the ApplicationSnapshot CRD.

-Use case 7:
-Some applications may not want to use ApplicationSnapshot CRD because they don’t use Kubernetes workload APIs such as StatefulSet, Deployment, etc. Instead, they have developed their own operators.
-In this case it is more convenient to use VolumeGroup to manage persistent volumes used in those applications.

-Use case 8:
-Application quiesce is time consuming.
-Some users may not want to do application quiesce very frequently for that reason.
-For example, a user may want to run weekly backups with application quiesce and nightly backups without application quiesce but with consistency group support which provides crash consistency across all volumes in the group.

 ### Goals